CUCyber/cucyber.github.io/class/2810-19-fall/15-service-vsftp-openssh/15-service-vsftp-openssh.md

 ### Explore

-1. Get into groups of 2
-2. Get credentials from instructor
+* IP: 10.0.129.172 Username: hacker Password: Password123

-2. FTP
+1. FTP
   * Get a file
   * Upload a file
-3. SSH
+2. SSH
   * Get process listing of remote machine
-4. Add your public SSH key to the machine
+3. Add your public SSH key to the machine
-5. Identify misconfigurations with the service
+4. Identify misconfigurations with the service